hitokiri-mata/katacoda-courses/kubernetes-fundamentals/minikube/step5-services.md

 `minikube service list`{{execute}}

 Notice there are already some services running in the kube-admin namespace.
 These are present because the corresponding Addons are enabled.
-Two specific services are available as NodePorts for your access, _kubernetes_dashboard and _monitoring_grafana_.
+The _kubernetes_dashboard_ is a service that is exposed as a NodePort for your access.

 The URLs for these services can be listed.

-`minikube service --namespace kube-system monitoring-grafana --url`{{execute}}
+`minikube service --namespace kube-system kubernetes-dashboard-katacoda --url`{{execute}}

+You can see it's exposed as a NodePort with using a different command.

+`kubectl get service kubernetes-dashboard-katacoda -n kube-system`{{execute}}

 With this Katacoda virtualization these URLs are not accessible from your browser, however they can be reached with Katacode URLs described in the next step.